Skip to main content

 What is Biomimicry?

 Biomimicry is the practice of emulating life’s genius.
-It looks for answers to human, social and environmental challenges in nature.
-Solutions have been field-tested for 3.8 billion years, that are in harmony with Earth, and are surprisingly efficient and sustainable.
-The discipline includes a library of life forms codified to make their strategies accessible to all of us.
+It looks for answers to human, social and environmental challenges in nature, where they have been field-tested for up to 3.8 billion years, making them incredibly resilient, sustainable and efficient.
+Foreshadowed by inventors like Leonardi Da Vinci, who drew inspiration for a flying machine from birds in the 1400’s, biomimicry has evolved into a scientific discipline that captures and codifies research on a vast array of life forms to make an understanding of their strategies accessible to all of us.

 When to use it?